danburonline/spatial-place/README.md

 The game's biggest challenge is that only two people can control the game figure: Person A the x-axis, Person B the y-axis.
 Accordingly, one must interact with another's brain via the internet to reach the goal.
 This is an optimal demonstration of the Internet of Humans (IoH) and the underlying brain/cloud interface (B/CI) architecture.

 This repository is part of my bachelor thesis and contains all files for the final project submission.
-Next to the 3D racing game, you can also find the entire source code for the brain/cloud interface application and the source text for the accompanying research thesis.
+Next to the 3D racing game, you can also find the entire source code for the brain/cloud interface application and the source text for the accompanying bachelor thesis.

 ## Project Goals